liborty/indxvec/README.md

 **`binary_by`**

 Binary search within an inclusive range.
-When the target is missing, the insert position is returned as `Err<T>`.
+When the target is missing, its insert position is returned as `Err<T>`.
-Same as `std::slice::binary_search_by()` but is more general (see above).
+Same as `std::slice::binary_search_by()` but is more general.

 **`binary_any`**

-finds and returns only the first hit and its last enclosing range.
-It is used by `binary_all` for its three searches.
-It can also be used on its own when just one found item will do.
-For example, to solve non-linear equations, using range values of `f64` type.
+finds and returns the first hit and its last enclosing range.
+The returned range is used by `binary_all` to constrain its search for all matches.
+Also, `binary_any` can be used on its own when any matching item will do.
+For example, to iteratively solve non-linear equations, using range values of `f64` type (see [`tests/tests.rs`](https://github.com/liborty/indxvec/blob/main/tests/tests.rs)).

 **`binary_all`**

-Binary Search for finding all the matches.
+Binary search that finds all the matches.
 This implementation is uniquely general.
 It is also very fast, especially over long ranges.

 Searches within the given `RangeInclusive<T>` (self).
 It can be used in functionally chained 'builder style APIs', that select the subrange closer bracketing the target.

-The range values can be of any generic type T (satisfying the listed bounds), e.g. usize for indexing in-memory, u128 for searching whole disks or internet, f64 for solving equations which might not converge using other methods...
+The range values can be of any generic type T (satisfying the listed bounds), e.g. usize for indexing in-memory, u128 for searching whole disks or internet, f64 for solving equations...

 Comparator closure `cmpr` is comparing data against a target captured from its environment.
 Using closures enables custom comparisons of user's own data types.
 Also, this code is agnostic about the type of the target (and of the data)!